aws-solutions-library-samples/aws-insurancelake-etl/docs/file_formats.md

 Tab separated value input files are not identified by any file extension; the ETL will only interpret an input file as tab separated value if the file format is specified in the `input_spec` configuration.

-The `tsv` configuration section can be used to indicate if a header row is expected.
-To understand the schema when no header row is present, refer to the [Schema Mapping Files with No Header Documentation](schema_mapping.md#files-with-no-header).
+The `tsv` configuration section can be used to indicate if a header row is expected, to specify a different quote character, to specify a different escape character, or to specify a custom field delimiter.
+CSV, TSV, and pipe-delimited formats share the same configuration section options.
+Complete details can be found in the [CSV format documentation](#csv-comma-separated-value).

 Example of a configuration for a TSV file with a header row: